How to Increase Staff Engagement and Ownership Over Business ProcessesCarma Evans

 - Is your organisation implementing Continuous Improvement?

 - Do the process owners have senior support to implement incremental improvements to their processes?

 This needs to be clarified and communicated.

-Given that your process maps are the key source of information on how your organisation works and who is responsible for what, it is important to keep them up-to-date and accurate.
-We recommend that all process maps are reviewed once a year, and that this is the Process Owners’ responsibility.
+Given that your process documentation is the key source of information on how your organisation works and who is responsible for what, it is important to keep them up-to-date and accurate.
+We recommend that all processes are reviewed once a year, and that this is the Process Owners’ responsibility.
 Building in review of the actual process at the same time, drives continual improvement and process ownership by making the exercise a real value add.

-This is an updated and refreshed version of an article originally written by Joel Evans.
+This is an updated and refreshed version of an article originally written in 2017.